Table of Contents

 Example of Weber´s law

-Can detect the difference between a 25 lb bag of groceries and a 30 lb bacg of groceries.
-If he is helping another customer which one of these bags would he be able to differentiate by weight?
+Can a person detect the difference between a 25 lb bag of groceries and a 30 lb bag of groceries?
+Would he or she be able to differentiate bags of 2 versus 3 lb by weight?
+What about 20 versus 22 lb?

 Signal Detection Theory

-Predicts how and when an individual will detect the presence of stimulus amongst background noise.
+Signal detection theory predicts how and when an individual will detect the presence of a stimulus against background noise.

 - Active vs. passive process